ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 {PANEL/}

-{PANEL: Backup-encryption overview}
+{PANEL: Backup-Encryption Overview}

 ####Prerequisites to Encrypting Backups

 * There are **no prerequisites** to encrypting a **logical-backup**.
-* If you want your **snapshot** to be encrypted, simply take the snapshot of an [encrypted database](../../../../client-api/operations/maintenance/backup/encrypted-backup#database-encryption).
+* If you want your **snapshot** to be encrypted, simply take the snapshot of an [encrypted database](../../../../server/security/encryption/database-encryption#creating-an-encrypted-database-using-the-rest-api-and-the-client-api).

   A [snapshot](../../../../client-api/operations/maintenance/backup/backup#snapshot) is an exact image of the database.
   If the database is encrypted, so would be its snapshot.
 If the DB is not encrypted, a snapshot of it wouldn't be either.